 Welcome to Think Right, Eat Well: Thrive!

 My name is Joe Romano.
-I am a Certified Personal Trainer and Health Coach through the American Council on Exercise (ACE).
-I’m also a husband and a father of three kids_Franco, Lorenzo and Gianella.
-Think Right, Eat Well: Thrive, was born from my struggle.
-For years I struggled with depression, anxiety, weight gain, acne, addiction to fat burners, and yo-yo dieting.
+I am a Certified Personal Trainer and Nutrition Coach through the American Council on Exercise (ACE) and Precision Nutrition.
+I’m also a husband and a father of three kids, Franco, Lorenzo and Gianella.
+Think Right, Eat Well: Thrive (TREWTh), was born from my struggle.
+For years I battled depression, anxiety, weight gain, acne, fatigue, addiction, and yo-yo dieting.
 For years I ate my problems away.
 For years I was a corporate slave.
-I know there are people out there that struggle and can relate.
-Those who seek a better lifestyle.
+I know there are people out there that struggle and that can relate.
+I know there are those who want to live a better life.
 TREWTh is for those people.
 For those who struggle to feel and look good despite their best efforts.
 For those who have lost touch with themselves and are caught in a perpetual cycle of unhappiness.
 For people who are stuck holding onto the past and paying for it day after day.
-For those who are sick of eating away their problems.
-For those who are sick of supplements and diets with empty promises and expensive gym memberships that lead to no results.
+For those who are sick of burying their problems under food and/or drugs.
+For those who are sick of bullshit supplements and fad diets and expensive gym memberships that lead to no results.
 For those who are sick of the dizzying amount of conflicting health information on the internet.
 For those who are sick of "bro science" and "life hacks."
 Who are sick of falling for the seemingly endless health fads.
 For those who seek happiness, but keep hitting a wall of despair because happiness "hacks" are a dead end.
 For those who are sick of it all.
 For those who are ready for real and lasting change.
 If that sounds like you, then welcome.
 Welcome to the TREWTh lifestyle.
 I am here to teach you to dig deep, regain control, and conquer life.

 This is my story.
 I'm telling it because I am real.
 My story is real.
 My struggle is real.
 TREWTh was born from this struggle; it is my system for a better life.
 Without it, I'd be an absolute mess.

-After college I got a job doing pharma marketing and management.
+After college I got a job doing pharmaceutical marketing and management.
+Great money, great benefits, corporate slave.
 I married my high school sweetheart.
 We bought a house.
 We started a family.
 My wife opened her own beauty salon.
-My aunt's drinking got worse.
+We were living the American Dream.
+In the background, my aunt's drinking got worse.
 She refused to get help.
 Her addiction was affecting everyone around her.
 It was bringing everyone down.
 She always played the victim.
 I couldn't handle it.
 I shouldn't have to handle it.
 I shouldered enough pain.
 This was someone else's burden to bear.
 It was time for me to let go.
 It was toxic.
 I had a new family to care for.
 I had a career to focus on.
 We grew apart.